-Figure 105 - The System Elements drive the progress of the Software System
+Figure A.10 - The Software System Elements drive the progress of the Software System

-How the System Elements drive the progress of the Software System
+How the Software System Elements drive the progress of the Software System

 The progress of the Software System is driven by the system elements composing it.
-For illustrative purposes the states of the two Alphas are shown in Figure 105.
+For illustrative purposes the states of the two Alphas are shown in Figure A.10.

-How the System Elements drive the progress of the Software System is summarized in Table 44, along with the additional checklist items that this kernel extension adds to the Software System state checklists.
+How the Software System Elements drive the progress of the Software System is summarized in Table A.10, along with the additional checklist items that this kernel extension adds to the Software System state checklists.

-Software System State How the System Elements drive the progress of the Software System Additional Checklist Items Architecture Se- lected To progress the Software System to the archi- tecture selected state the System Elements that make up the Software System should be identified and have their Responsibilities Assigned.
-The core System Elements are all in the interfaces agreed state.
-The core System Elements should also have their interfaces agreed.
-Demonstrable The core System Elements need to be ac- quired or developed to be able to assemble a demonstrable Software System.
-The core System Elements are all developed and included in the Software System Usable Making ready the System Elements that im- plement the essential characteristics of the system will help the whole system to become usable.
-The System Elements that implement the essen- tial characteristics of the system have been made ready .
+Software System State How the Software System Elements drive the progress of the Software System Additional Checklist Items Architecture Selected To progress the Software System to the architecture selected state the Software System Elements that make up the Software System should be identified and have their Responsibilities Assigned.
+The core Software System Elements should also have their interfaces agreed.
+The core Software System Elements are all in the interfaces agreed state.
+Demonstrable The core Software System Elements need to be acquired or developed to be able to assemble a demonstrable Software System.
+The core Software System Elements are all developed and included in the Software System Usable Making ready the Software System Elements that implement the essential characteristics of the system will help the whole system to become usable.
+The Software System Elements that implement the essential characteristics of the system have been made ready .

-Ready Continuing to progress the System Elements will help to continue the progress of the Soft- ware System.
-All of the System Elements that make up the system are ready .
+Ready Continuing to progress the Software System Elements will help to continue the progress of the Software System.
 For the Software System to be ready all of its parts must also be ready.
-Operational All the System Elements should remain ready to make, and keep, the Software System oper- ational.
-All of the System Elements that make up the system are Ready .
-Retired Progress to the retired state is independent of the state of any of the sub-ordinate System Elements.
+All of the Software System Elements that make up the system are ready .
+Operational All the Software System Elements should remain ready to make, and keep, the Software System operational.
+All of the Software System Elements that make up the system are Ready .
+Retired Progress to the retired state is independent of the state of any of the sub-ordinate Software System Elements.
 None